michhar/maskrcnn-python-app/README.md

 A MaskRCNN algorithm is used to detect the car damage (output of the model is class, bounding box and mask).

-## Getting started

-For a fresh install, from the base directory of the repo, in a terminal, install the `damage-detect` package from source code with:

-`pip install .`

-> To ensure the proper python, in case of issues, you can always use `python -m pip install .`.

-Download and place the ML model in the `sample` directory.

-If the package is already installed, make sure to unintall first.

-`pip uninstall damage-detect -y`

-then install as above.

 ## Running the sample

 A sample desktop application is also provided in the `sample` directory.